Marfeel/MarfeelTestDrive/EXAM.md

 >Now a_imgs stores all the __IMG__ elements with attribute _title_

 * Select all elements with class _article_

+>>document.getElementsByClassName('article')
+>This returns an empty array so there are not elements with class _article_

 * Select all _article_ from the middle and right column, but not from the left column
 * Select the 4th and 5th _article_ from the left column
 * Select the logo of the website